-Productive civic engagement requires knowledge of the historical foundations and principles of American democracy, understanding the unique processes of local, state, and national institutions, the skills necessary to apply civic dispositions and democratic principles, and an understanding of the complex workings of the American economy.
-In this year long course, students will analyze the powers and civic responsibilities of citizens and examine the origins, functions, and structure of the U.S. government.
+Productive civic engagement requires knowledge of the historical foundations and principles of American democracy, understanding the unique processes of local, state, and national institutions, and the skills necessary to apply civic dispositions and democratic principles.
+In this semester long course, students will analyze the powers and civic responsibilities of citizens and examine the origins, functions, and structure of the U.S. government.
 Content will include multiple historical eras and the various changing perspectives in America's past, as well as connections between historical events.
-Economics is grounded in knowledge about how people choose to use resources.
-Economic decision making involves setting goals and identifying the resources available to achieving those goals.
-Students will examine concepts and tools necessary to foster an economic way of thinking to better understand the interaction of buyers and sellers in markets, workings of the national economy, and interactions within the global marketplace.
 Some of the topics of study will include, but are not limited to, the following: founding documents, the federal system, the legislative process, the judicial system, the executive branch, elections, political parties, interest groups, rights and responsibilities of citizens, international relations, public policy, economic policies, media literacy, and contemporary issues.